Anonymous-Phunter/PHunter/README.md

 The sampled dataset with groundtruth is located at the folder: [samples](./samples).

 You can also build the source code using maven, and the artifact is located at `target/PHunter-1.1-jar-with-dependencies.jar`:
+The java version should be 8 or 11 currently, using java 17 will encounter a NullPointerException.
 ```
 $ mvn clean compile assembly:single
 ```